Chidinma98/API-Project/README.md

 #### PostMVP

-Have People be able to upload pictures
+Have People be able to upload pictures.

 Allow people to link it to their social Media.

 ## React Architectural Design